pivotal/docs-tap/scst-scan/install-snyk-integration.md

 ### <a id="opt-out-of-snyk-supply-chain"></a> Opt-out of Snyk for a Supply Chain

-To opt-out of snyk for a specific Supply Chain, reconfigure the supply chain to use another scanner:
+To opt-out of Snyk for a specific Supply Chain, reconfigure the supply chain to use another scanner:

 -  Edit the `ootb_supply_chain_testing_scanning.scanning.image.template` value to use a scan template that does not use Snyk, such as Grype.